ItsEternity/ChatLogger/README.md

 * [Pastebin](https://pastebin.com/)
 * [Hastebin](https://github.com/seejohnrun/haste-server) (You must be running your own Hastebin server)

-Here is a preview of using Pastebin:
+Here is a preview of using Pastebin (the format is configurable in the config.yml file):
 ![alt text](https://i.imgur.com/EicPBq5.png)